 Learning knowledge is not an endpoint in itself, it is a springboard to learning more knowledge.
 Each unit in our overview is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring children are developing their disciplinary knowledge (historical skills).
 Each unit of work is planned carefully to ensure concepts are taught in optimal order to support children's understanding.
-As well as developing a breadth of historical knowledge, we want our children to become skilful historians.
+As well as developing a breadth of historical knowledge, we want our children to become skillful historians.
 Each unit of work has an emphasis on historical enquiry where children investigate historically framed questions whilst also developing historical enquiries of their own.
-In addition to substantive and disciplinary knowledge, children will develop their experiential knowledge through museum visits, handling artefacts and engaging in carefully planned fieldwork.
+In addition to substantive and disciplinary knowledge, children will develop their experiential knowledge through museum visits, handling artifacts and engaging in carefully planned fieldwork.

 Key historical concepts sit at the core of our curriculum to ensure the defining characteristics of the subject are ever-present.

 Our curriculum is refined yearly, but it maintains a consistent knowledge base to ensure conceptual progression.
 We have identified a set of key historical concepts or ‘golden threads’, that children will repeatedly revisit throughout their time at Cuddington.
 Our golden threads are: settlement, migration, religion, invention, invasion and societal change.
 Each unit will not include every 'thread', but over a year, children will visit each one more than once.
 For example, in Year 4, children will encounter the concepts of invasion, societal change, settlement and invention when studying the Romans.
 In Year 5, children will revisit the concepts of societal change and invasion as they explore how Britain changed during the Dark Ages when the Anglo-Saxons arrived.

 Valuing Our Local Heritage